One Piece Manga Chapter 860 Recap Online English Spoilers: Jinbei’s Crew Prepares To Escape, While Guests Arrive For The Big Wedding – Will Commander Dogtooth Foil Assassination Plot?

 — One Piece World (@OnePieceWorId) March 25, 2017

 The scene shifts back to the Whole Cake Chateau, where the Vinsmoke clan is getting ready for the wedding ceremony.
 According to Judge Vinsmoke, the ceremony has been planned to take place on the roof at 10.
-With just fifteen minutes left, guests from across the world are seen clamoring to get inside.
+With just 15 minutes left, guests from across the world are seen clamoring to get inside.
 Some of the notable mentions include the Black Market King, “God of Fortune” Du Feld, the President of the World Economic Times, “Big News” Morgans, the Queen of the Pleasure Quarter, Stussy, great mortician, Drug Peclo, storage industry titan, “The Concealer” Giberson, shipping magnet, “Deep Ocean Current” Umit, and organ dealer, Jigra.

 Yonko Big Mom’s parties are centered around everything sweet, and this one follows the same theme.
 Even the escalator is made of delectable candy.
 However, everything is not sweet, proves Charlotte Linlin’s second son and one of the three main commanders, Katakuri or Dogtooth Charlotte, with a 1 billion 57 million bounty.
 One of his apparent abilities is seeing into the future called the “Observation Haki”.
 Although he can’t see more than a few seconds into the future, Dogtooth’s ability allows him to kill Jigra, who he suspects was at the venue to kill Big Mom because she had killed his bedridden father.